 Serves: 6 to 8

 1 lb.
-Black Calypso beans, rinsed
+Black Calypso beans, soaked overnight, rinsed and drained

 1 small onion, sliced